 The Crime Victim Compensation Fund was organized under Colorado Revised Statutes for the purpose of providing financial remedies to certain crime victims.
-Although a legally separate entity, the fund has been included because of the Office's oversight responsibilities.
+The Office has oversight responsibilities.
 The District Attorney appoints the three-member board.
 This board is primarily responsible for the authorization of crime victim compensation payments.
 The District Attorney and his legal and administrative staff assist the board in the performance of its duties and are responsible for monitoring the performance of activities in accordance with applicable laws.
 The Crime Victim Compensation Fund is reported as a major special revenue fund.